alphalumen-hackathon/carbon-api/README.md

 #### Response
 - Status Code 200 (OK) - Successful retrieval of the user's credit logs.
+  - Response Body:
+    - Array of credit logs:
+      - `amount` (number): The amount associated with the credit log.
+      - `createdAt` (string): The timestamp of the credit log creation.
+      - `type` (string): The type of the credit log.
 - Status Code 401 (Unauthorized) - User not authenticated.
 - Status Code 404 (Not Found) - User not found.
 - Status Code 500 (Internal Server Error) - An error occurred during credit log retrieval.